shubhamsgh2/my-todo-app-with-angular-and-spring-boot/README.md

-## You are welcome to check more information about the platform below.Hope you liked it.
+## You are welcome to check more information about the platform below.
+Hope you liked it.
 (More features is yet to develop- will be added later)

+Feel free to pull and suggest some improvements or enhancement.
+I would like to hear your feedback for the same. :)

 ### Login Page